10 Probiotic Foods That Are Great For Your Gut And Overall Health

 - Increase bone mineral density13

 As with yogurt, less is more when it comes to ingredient lists.
 Martin Singh, M.D., an integrative gastroenterologist, says, “just make sure to avoid kefir with added sugar and flavorings; plain, full-fat varieties have the most benefit.”

 In its basic form, sauerkraut is a fermented food made by combining salt with cabbage in a closed container, where spontaneous fermentation occurs over time.

-Although there are many different types of probiotic bacteria found in sauerkraut, lactic acid bacteria from Leuconostoc and Lactobacillus genera dominate the natural fermentation process.
+Although there are many different types of probiotic bacteria found in sauerkraut14, lactic acid bacteria from Leuconostoc and Lactobacillus genera dominate the natural fermentation process.
 Three of the most common bacterial species present include Leuconostoc mesenteroides, Lactobacillus plantarum, and Lactobacillus brevis.

 Researchers from an experimental study in Functional Foods in Health and Disease tested the amount of probiotics in different quantities of sauerkraut and found that even a two-tablespoon serving delivers a meaningful amount of good bugs, about 1.5 million colony-forming units (CFU).

 But if you want to reap the probiotic benefits of sauerkraut, you can’t just grab any jar off the shelf.
 Pasteurized, processed sauerkraut has little to no viable bacteria left in it.
 It’s raw, refrigerated sauerkraut you want.
 The ingredients should be cabbage and salt and not much more.

 Miso is a fermented paste made by combining soybeans with salt and a fungus called koji (Aspergillus oryzae)—the same fungus used to make sake.

 Like sauerkraut, miso is loaded with lactic acid probiotic bacteria, including many unique strains of Tetragenococcus halophilus, which was shown to stimulate the immune system15 in animal and cell models.